arna-t/Amazon_reviews_Sentiment_analysis/README.md

-# Amazon_reviews_sentiment_analysis
+### Amazon_reviews_sentiment_analysis

-- Perform exploratory data analysis and plot word-cloud
+- A dataset, taken from Kaggle.com, contains customer reviews on Apple Airpods on Amazon.
-- Apply python libraries to import and visualize dataset
+- Applied python libraries to import and visualize dataset.
+- Performed exploratory data analysis and plot word-cloud.
+- In process: Sentiment Analysis…